Top Headlines

 Timeline

-Nov 12, 1985 – The Supreme Court’s Olga Tellis judgment links the constitutional right to life with a right to livelihood, stating that “the right to livelihood is part of the right to life”[3].
-This precedent underpins India’s legal justification for a nationwide rural employment guarantee and becomes a benchmark for later schemes such as MGNREGA.
+1985 – The Supreme Court’s Olga Tellis judgment links the constitutional right to life with a right to livelihood, establishing a legal foundation that later underpins India’s rural employment guarantee scheme [3].

-Dec 15, 2025 – The Centre circulates the Viksit Bharat—Guarantee For Rozgar And Ajeevika Mission (Gramin) Bill to Parliament, proposing to replace MGNREGA.
-The draft raises the statutory guarantee to 125 days, centralises state‑wise normative allocations, and codifies digital tools such as Aadhaar‑linked payments and geotagged work sites[6].
-It frames the change as necessary for “rural transformation” in a more connected, climate‑resilient India.
+Dec 15, 2025 – The Centre circulates the Viksit Bharat—Guarantee For Rozgar And Ajeevika Mission (Gramin) Bill to Parliamentarians, proposing to replace MGNREGA, raise the guarantee to 125 days, and codify digital attendance, Aadhaar‑linked payments, and geotagged worksites [6].

 All related articles (6 articles)